Ashirvaddubey/campaign-management-system/README.md

 ## Deployment

-The application is deployed on Vercel.
+The application is deployed on Vercel at [https://project-hmj8xg2is-ashirvaddubeys-projects.vercel.app](https://project-hmj8xg2is-ashirvaddubeys-projects.vercel.app).
 Any push to the main branch will trigger an automatic deployment.

 ## Environment Variables